VonHeikemen/devlog/content/web-development/homemade-observables.md

 }
 ```

-One last thing that we need to do is make sure our operators are compatible with this new pipe function.
+We need to do one more thing to make sure our operators are compatible with this new pipe function.
 For example, our current **map** operator expects both **transformFn** and **source** at the same time.
 That just won't happen inside pipe.
-Will have to split it into two functions, one that will take the initial necesary parameters to make it work and another one that takes the source observable.
+Will have to split it into two functions, one that will take the initial necessary parameters to make it work and another one that takes the source observable.

 There are a couple of ways we can do this.